Geometric Structures Induced by Deformations of the Legendre Transform: Symplectic and K a hler Structures in Information Geometry

-While every complex manifold is also a real manifold, the converse does not always hold.
-A necessary and sufficient condition on $J$ to allow a real manifold to be a complex one is given by $N_{ab}\vphantom{N}^{c}=0$~\cite{zhang2013symplectic}, where $N_{ab}\vphantom{N}^{c}$ stands for the Nijenhuis tensor given by~\footnote{Please note that the connections appearing from the covariant derivatives cancels out, which is why it is often found written in terms of partial derivatives in spite of being a tensor.}
+As suggested above, every complex manifold is also a real manifold but the converse does not always hold.
+A necessary and sufficient condition on $J$ to allow a real manifold to be a complex one is given by $N_{ab}\vphantom{N}^{c}=0$, where $N_{ab}\vphantom{N}^{c}$ stands for the Nijenhuis tensor given by~(note that the connections appearing from the covariant derivatives cancel out, which is why it is often found written in terms of partial derivatives in spite of being a tensor)

 with squared brackets denoting the antisymmetrization of indices.